-But despite all its benefits – no down payment, relaxed credit guidelines, and less restrictive income requirements – there are disadvantages of a VA loan.
+A VA loan may be one of the best deals in the mortgage industry.
+But despite benefits including no down payment, relaxed credit guidelines and less restrictive income requirements, there are disadvantages of a VA loan.

-There are only a few, but they’re well worth being aware of before applying for a loan.
-In some cases, you may even need to apply for a different type of financing.
+These disadvantages are worth being aware of before applying for a loan, and in some cases you may need to apply for a different type of financing.

 1. You May Have Less Equity in Your Home

-After all, you won’t need to come up with any money out-of-pocket to make the buy.
-And if the seller or the lender will pay the closing costs and escrows, you can buy a home with no cash outlay whatsoever.
-So far so good.
+Being able to buy a home with little or no money down is one of the biggest advantages of a VA loan.
+One-hundred percent financing means a zero-down payment, and you won’t need to come up with any out-of-pocket money to make the purchase.
+If the seller or lender pays the closing costs and escrows, you can buy a home with no cash outlay whatsoever.

-But once you move into the home, you’ll own a property that’s 100% financed.
-In fact, when the VA funding fee (see section #4 below) is added to the loan amount, you’ll actually be in a negative equity position from the very beginning.
+Once you move into the home, you’ll own a property that’s 100% financed.
+When the VA funding fee is added to the loan amount, you’ll actually be in a negative equity position from the very beginning.

-2. VA Loans Cannot be Used to Purchase Vacation Homes or Investment Property
+2. VA Loans Cannot be Used for Vacation or Rental Properties

-But if you were to purchase the same property with the plan to rent out all four units, it won’t be eligible for VA financing.
+You can use a VA loan to purchase a home with up to four units providing rental income, but you must occupy one and rent out the other units.
+If you purchase the same property with the plan to rent out all four units, it won’t be eligible for VA financing.

 3. Seller Resistance to VA Financing

-But there still are some VA loan factors that might make a seller uncomfortable:
+There still are some VA loan factors that might deter a seller:

 - VA appraisals.
 VA appraisers do impose minimum property requirements (MPRs), requiring a home to meet agency guidelines for safety and livability.
-However, this is largely true of all mortgages, including conventional loans, so it’s something of a myth.
-The home value must also appraise for the purchase price in order to qualify for a VA Loan.
+The home value must also appraise for the purchase price in order to qualify for a VA loan.

 - Seller paid closing costs.
 These are common in some markets, but they’re extremely typical with VA loans.
-A veteran who is purchasing a property with a 0% down payment will be highly likely to seek seller paid closing costs as well.
-If the seller is reluctant to pay these, he or she may frown on accepting an offer with a VA loan attached to it.
+A veteran who is purchasing a property with no down payment will be highly likely to seek seller-paid closing costs as well.
+If the seller is reluctant to pay these, they may be wary to accept a VA loan offer.

 - Delays due to paperwork.
-Because VA loans involve dealing with a government agency, delays due to paperwork can extend the closing process.
-This is particularly true if the veteran is either slow to obtain a VA Certificate of Eligibility, or if there’s a problem with the certificate.
+Because VA loans involve dealing with a government agency, paperwork delays can extend the closing process.

 4. The Funding Fee is Higher for Subsequent Use

 VA loans come with an upfront charge, known as the VA funding fee.
-Note: The VA Loan funding fee is waived for certain military veterans, including those with a service-connected disability rating.
+Note: The VA Loan funding fee is waived for qualifying veterans, including those with a service-connected disability rating.

 The VA Loan funding fee is collected by the Veterans Administration to insure loans made under the program.